Bronx Library Center

 The Bronx Library Center is a branch of the New York Public Library in the Fordham section of the Bronx in New York City.
 The library is located at 310 East Kingsbridge Road between Fordham Road and East 192nd Street, two blocks east of the Grand Concourse.
-It is the central library for the Bronx.
+It is the central library for the Bronx, and the largest library in the borough.

 The library opened in January 2006, replacing the Fordham Branch Library, which had previously served the Bronx.
 At 78000 ft2, it is the first "green" library in New York City with LEED Silver certification; it also has three times as much space as its predecessor.
 This building cost an estimated $50 million and is characterized by the sloping curve of its roof and the extensive glass curtain wall on the eastern elevation of the facade.

 The building was designed by the New York City-based architecture firm Dattner Architects, led by architect Richard Dattner.